 In case European roaming is unavailable, you can connect to the internet without any issue at basically every museum, eatery, café, and, of course, hotel.

 If you insist on being online 24/7, you can get a SIM card, obviously.
-There are prepaid SIM cards by various companies.
-For non-European travellers visiting Italy, the best SIM cards are Telecom Italia Mobile, in short TIM.
+There are prepaid SIM cards from various companies.
+For non-European travellers visiting Italy, the best SIM cards are Telecom Italia Mobile, in short, TIM.
 It is Italy’s largest mobile operator with excellent coverage and data speeds.
-Their best plan should be TIM Tourist SIM which supplies you bis 20 GB and 200 minutes to international numbers.
+Their best planshould be TIM Tourist SIM, which supplies you with 20 GB and 200 minutes to international numbers.
 It costs around 20 €uros and is valid for 30 days.

 However, e-sim cards are the easiest way to stay connected as you arrange everything on the internet.
 Airalo’s plans start at five US$ for 1 GB and go up to 10 GB for 20 US$.
 Holafly’s unlimited data plans for Italy start at around US$19 for five days.